-In this short tutorial, You will learn how to convert relative path to absolute path in Nodejs Application with example.
+In this short tutorial, You will learn how to convert relative path to absolute path in Nodejs Application with an example.
+You can also check other posts on npm command deprecate option is deprecated

 Let’s say, you have a NodeJS application with the following directory or folder structure.

 if you are using the test.doc file in EmpController.js, how do you refer to this file (test.doc)?
 Then Absolute path is /input/test.doc.

 / treats as root or application and a relative path is ../input/test.doc .. refers to the parent folder path module, that works with file paths.

 relative paths are converted to absolute paths using the below two approaches path.resolve Given input path of test.doc is ../input/test.doc, We will see how to convert this to an absolute path.

 const path = require("path"); path.resolve("../input/test.doc"); // give /input/test.pdf